 The following summarized recommendations suggest next steps for City Council to advance the development of a central park and civic center commons on the three public spaces: Library Lot, Liberty Plaza, and Library Lane).
-The recommendations as outlined below represent as close to a consensus as the Task Force could come.

-Set #1 Set #2 Remove ground-level parking on the Library Lane Commons Lot parking structure and begin efforts to redesign as an active public space.
-4Open the Commons: Let everyone in Ann Arbor and far and wide know the commons is open, after 10 years of indecision.
+Set #1 Set #2 Meghan's Suggested compromise 1.
+Remove ground-level parking on the Library Lane Commons Lot parking structure and begin efforts to redesign as an active public space.
+Open the Commons: Let everyone in Ann Arbor and far and wide know the commons is open, after 10 years of indecision.
 Close the parking structure surface to public parking, have an Opening Event and commence efforts to activate and improve design of the entire commons space.
-Added Goal: inform and engage the people of Ann Arbor in the opening and beginning co- creation and self management of the Ann Arbor Commons 2.
+Added Goal: inform and engage the people of Ann Arbor in the opening and beginning co-creation and self management of the Ann Arbor Commons #1: Close the parking structure surface to public parking and begin efforts to activate and redesign as an active commons space.
+This activity is assigned to the Ann Arbor Commons Council: Inform, engage and regularly update the community in the activating, planning, designing, and governance of the commons 2.
 Form the Ann Arbor Commons Council.
-2. Initiate an Ann Arbor Council of the Commons This oversight group composed of community members will, in coordination with the City's Park department, govern all three public spaces and focus on creating structures for decision-making, coordinating programming activities, and raising funds to support activities This governing group, composed of community members will provide governance and guidance in the self management of the commonly pooled resources of the commons, creating democratic processes for decision making, coordinating programming and raising funds.
-3. Schedule regular meetings of the 3.
-Form a Government Liaison Committee.
-Library Block partners group.
-Chaired by the City Administrator, a group of representatives with a direct interest in the Library Block would meet regularly (semi-annually) to provide longer-term support for the design, development and funding for the Center of the City.
-Membership should include one representative from the following organizations: Downtown Development Authority, Ann Arbor All relevant government agencies invited to appoint a liaison person to assist the Council of the Commons and community interest groups formed in the commonsand too meet periodically to evaluate plans and new ideas, to include, the City Administrator as chair, and a liaison from the City Council.
-Energy Commission, Sustainability Commission, Parks Commission, Downtown Development
+2. Initiate an Ann Arbor Council of the Commons #2.
+Form the Ann Arbor Council of the Commons.
+This oversight group composed of community members will, in coordination with the City's Park department, govern all three public spaces and focus on creating structures for decision-making, coordinating programming activities, and raising funds to support activities This governing group, composed of community members will provide governance and guidance in the self management of the commonly pooled resources of the commons, creating democratic processes for decision making, coordinating programming and raising funds.
+In coordination with the City's Park department, this group of community members will provide governance and guidance in the self management of the commonly pooled resources of the commons, creating democratic processes for decision making, coordinating programming and raising funds to support activities.